Nextiva / Blog / VoIP

 With so many great options, the best choice comes down to your top priority.

-- If you prioritize reliability and outstanding customer support, Nextiva is your best bet.
-Its 99.999% superior uptime and consistently high ratings for customer service provide peace of mind.
+• If you prioritize reliability and outstanding customer support, Nextiva offers 99.999% superior uptime and consistently high ratings for customer service, providing peace of mind.

-- If you want advanced AI features for coaching and automation, Dialpad leads the pack.
-Its real-time transcription, sentiment analysis, and AI-driven insights improve team productivity.
+• If you want advanced AI features for coaching and automation, Dialpad offers real-time transcription, sentiment analysis, and AI-driven insights to improve team productivity.

 Looking for a better communication solution without RingCentral’s drawbacks?
 A VoIP comparison survey by GetVoIP found that Nextiva is the best-rated VoIP phone service when compared with alternatives, including RingCentral.
 Nextiva delivers the perfect combination of affordability, ease, reliability, and support that makes switching worthwhile.